pikvm/pikvm/docs/wifi.md

 or a serial console connected directly to the Raspberry Pi as you will loose network connectivity once you connect to a Wi-Fi.
 Alternatively you can connect to the PiKVM via SSH.
 The built-in Web Terminal (available through the browser) should also work.

-!!! note "Setting up Wi-Fi in the boot config (semi-auto)"
+!!! note "The easy way"
-    Check out [this guide](on_boot_config.md) guide.
-It is mandatory if you're using Zero 2 W board.
+    This guide describes how to manually set up a Wi-Fi.
+An easier way is to use [On-boot config](on_boot_config.md).
-    It will useful in most other cases, especially if you have physical access to the memory card.
+    It is also mandatory for Zero 2 W board.

 !!! note
     Devices based on Raspberry Pi Zero 2 W does not support 5GHz Wi-Fi.